Tuesday, January 10, 2023

 cumin seeds

-I love that this recipe can be made in advance and tastes just as good the 2nd day as the first.
+This recipe can be made in advance and tastes just as good the second day as the first.
 In fact, I enjoy eating it heated up, at room temperature, or even cold for breakfast instead of oatmeal.

 Ingredients: